abahmanem/near-node-setup-shardnet/tutorial/staking-pool.md

  So it takes at least 2 Epochs after setting up the node to see it in the list of active validators on https://explorer.shardnet.near.org/nodes/validators

- From time to time,The node may be kiked out for many reason, the most common when the node did not produced the expected number of blocks.
-In that
+ From time to time,The node may be kicked out for many reason, the most common is when the node did not produce the expected number of blocks.

- case, the node is marked as **kickout**.
+ When the node is kicked out , it's marked as **kickout**.

  <br/><br/>
   ![kickout](../assets/staking/kickout.png "kickout")